 Notwithstanding the economic consequences of this cultural shift we now see many organisations questioning the need for large, expensive corporate offices given the majority of staff seem to prefer working from home.
 Whichever decisions the organisation makes - keep and re-purpose the office or sell/downsize the office for occasional staff use only - this significant change will need to be managed carefully from both a technical and staff impact viewpoint.

 Some organisations are initiating a project called “Return to Office”!
 Others are taking a persona based approach to their staff, triaging how different staff roles will or will not return to work.
 What must not be forgotten is that there is a new current state (work from home) and there is no burning platform in the minds of people to move away from a place of relative safety to an office environment that many perceive to be more risky.

 The technical side to this change is to ensure a safe environment.
 The people side is to ensure that people trust and feel safe in this environment.
 A Prosci ADKAR approach to the people side challenges can help to break down the fear and anxiety of these changes.
 There needs to be clear awareness of the need to change and the business reasons for the change. for a start Staff ask questions like “what if someone tests positive for COVID-19 on the day we return to work?” “do we need to practice social distancing in the office.
 Do we need to wear masks in the office?”

 Changes like those we have mentioned above need to be sponsored at the highest level in the organisation and needs to be managed from both a technical side and people side of change.
 CMC Global recognises that people are at the heart of every change – it’s what we do!
 We specialise in building change capability for every role in your organisation, from senior leaders to front-line employees.
-We can bring private Prosci® change management training to your office or offer these programs virtually and offer you bespoke support to help your organisation through any type of change.
-Download our course comparison guide or get in touch with the team to find out how we can work with you.
+We can bring private Prosci® change management training to your office or offer these programs virtually and offer you bespoke support to help your organisation through any type of change. get in touch with the team to find out how we can work with you.